pgenergy/docs/src/content/docs/web/devices.md

 description: An overview about the user's devices.
 ---

 The devices page allows the user to manage its own devices.
-By doing so, the user will be able to assign a specific device to a peak in his consumpution pattern (TODO: reference to peak assignment).
+By doing so, the user will be able to assign a specific device to a peak in his consumpution pattern (see [here](/web/dashboard#peaks)).

 ## Functionality
 The following explains the functionality of the device management.